 Keeping the spousal work permit valid

 Every work permit has an expiration date identified on the document.
-If you spouse wishes to remain in Canada beyond the expiry date of their work permit, they must extend their work permit before it expires.
+If you spouse or common-law partner wishes to remain in Canada beyond the expiry date of their work permit, they must extend their work permit before it expires.

 Applying to extend the work permit

-Remember: the work permit eligibility is based on being the spouse or common-law partner of a student.
-As such, before or at the same time you renew your work permit, your spouse/ common law partner must renew their study permit.
+Remember: the work permit eligibility is based on being the spouse or common-law partner of a certain international student and meeting other eligibility criteria.

 You may apply from within Canada Online, either: